abdeladim-s/subsai/README.md

 * [Translation example](https://github.com/abdeladim-s/subsai/blob/main/examples/subsai_translation.ipynb): translate an already existing subtitles file. <a target="_blank" href="https://colab.research.google.com/github/abdeladim-s/subsai/blob/main/examples/subsai_translation.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+# Docker
+If you only want to use the Web-UI, you can use docker as follows:
+1. Make sure that you have `docker` installed.
+2. Clone and cd to the repository
+3. ```docker compose build```
+4. ```docker compose run -v /path/to/your/media_files/folder:/media_files subsai-webui```
+5. You can access your media files through the mounted `media_files` folder.

 # Notes
 * If you have an NVIDIA graphics card, you may need to install [cuda](https://docs.nvidia.com/cuda/#installation-guides) to use the GPU capabilities.